OpenDSA/OpenDSA/RST/source/Development/ListLinked.rst

    :align: center

-   A linked list is made up of a series of objects, called the :dfn:`nodes` of the list.
+   A linked list is made up of a series of objects, called the :term:`nodes` of the list.
 You can see that the nodes are "linked" together.

 Because a list node is a distinct object (as opposed to simply a cell